 In the former “Eastern Bloc” countries, racism is more of an issue; Russia itself has seen an increase of racially motivated attacks.

 In general, most of Europe is safe to travel, but certain areas are best avoided.
 Before you travel to a specific country, it’s important to read up on where in that particular country you shouldn’t be going to.
 For example, in Ukraine, you shouldn’t be travelling to Crimia (occupied by Russia, currently) and the Donetsk and Luhansk regions.
-However, backpacking the rest of Ukraine is perfectly fine.
+Though, backpacking the Ukraine is obviously not a good idea right now.

 Terrorism is what most governments around the world are warning their citizens of when it comes to travel in Europe.
 There’s nothing much you can do to prepare yourself for what are freak events, just stay aware of current situations, but don’t let it keep you from enjoying your trip.